lommaks777/pesonalisev2/.qoder/repowiki/en/content/System Overview.md

 ## Fallback Mechanisms

 The Persona application incorporates several fallback mechanisms to ensure reliability and graceful degradation when components fail.
-The most critical fallback occurs in the AI personalization process: when OpenAI API calls fail or return invalid responses, the system falls back to using the original lesson template without personalization.
-This ensures that students always receive relevant lesson content, even if it lacks personalization.
+The most critical fallback occurs in the AI personalization process: when OpenAI API calls fail or return invalid responses, the system falls back to using a basic personalized template without deep personalization.
+This ensures that students always receive relevant lesson content, even if it lacks the richness of AI-generated personalization.
 The fallback is implemented in both the `/api/survey` and `/api/persona/personalize-template` endpoints, with error handling that catches API exceptions and returns the base template.

 For user profiles, the system handles both new and returning users through a unified profile management system.
 If a user with a specific identifier already exists, their profile is updated rather than creating a duplicate.
 For users without identifiers (guests), the system generates temporary identifiers, allowing them to access personalized content while acknowledging the limitations of this approach.
 The profile system also handles missing or incomplete survey data gracefully, displaying appropriate messages to users and allowing them to complete their profiles later.